 In 1998, Montclair State University became the first of New Jersey’s public institutions of higher education to join Rutgers University in offering a doctoral degree.
-Today, more than 270 students at Montclair State are enrolled in doctoral programs in Audiology; Communication Sciences and Disorders; Counselor Education; Environmental Management; Family Studies; Mathematics Education; and Teacher Education and Teacher Development.
+Today, more than 270 students at Montclair State are enrolled in doctoral programs in Audiology; Communication Sciences and Disorders; Counseling; Environmental Management; Family Studies; Mathematics Education; Clinical Psychology; and Teacher Education and Teacher Development.

 As a doctoral student, we know life can sometimes get overwhelming.
 Please allow this page to provide guidance and answer your questions as needed.
 Of course, we are always available to discuss anything that you have trouble finding on our website!

 Doctoral Policies, Procedures & Guidelines

 As a doctoral student at Montclair State University, you should be familiar with our Graduate Policy Manual 2017-2018.
 While we work to keep this document updated, policies are subject to change.
 Please do not hesitate to contact The Graduate School with any questions.

 General forms can be found in the Forms section of our website.

 Beginning with the passing of your qualifying assessment and admission to candidacy, there is a series of doctoral-specific forms that you will be required to complete within your department and submit to The Graduate School:

 - FORM A - Notification of Completion of the Qualifying Assessment and Notification of Admission to Doctoral Candidacy

 - FORM C - Request for Approval of Outside Dissertation Committee Member (only when appropriate)

 If you are an Audiology student, you are required to submit the following forms only: